-The Quality Payment Program is creating Application Program Interfaces (APIs) to help software developers begin to build customized reporting tools.
-This will be a long term and iterative process that depends on developer feedback, so that the API fits the needs of developers and participants in the Quality Payment Program.
+The Quality Payment Program is creating Application Programming Interfaces (APIs) to help software developers begin to build customized reporting tools.
+This will be a long term and iterative process that depends on developer feedback, so that the APIs fit the needs of developers and participants in the Quality Payment Program.

 We'll initially release two APIs: